 Prize Money Statistics for Pickleball

 Pickleball started out as a friendly neighborhood game meant for a group of friends and family.
-Soon, it quickly grew into a competitive sport.
+But over the years, the sport has grown professionally so that players can now compete in it for money and fame.

 The Pro Pickleball Association (PPA) and the Association of Pickleball Professionals (APP) gave out a total of $2 million for tours in 2021.
-It is believed that the APP and PPA will give out a total of $5 million in 2022 to professional players.
+This grew to $5 million in 2022.
+That’s more than twice the amount!
+It’s safe to say that we can expect an even larger payout in 2023.

-A lot of these funds are sourced with the help of the fund manager and co-founder of the Major League Pickleball in 2021 who managed to pay out over $1 million this year and $100,000 to the winning team for each of its tour stops.
+A lot of these funds are sourced with the help of the fund manager and co-founder of the Major League Pickleball in 2021.
+They also managed to pay out over $1 million in 2022, and $100,000 to the winning team for each of its tour stops.

-This is a total of $25,000 per person on the winning team, and is currently the highest winning individual payout ever in this game.
+That’s $25,000 per person on the winning team, which is currently the highest winning individual payout ever recorded for pickleball.

 Injury Statistics for Seniors in Pickleball